 Build a quiz with multiple scores

-This guide covers how you can use multiple variables to score different sections of a typeform.
+This guide covers how you can use multiple variables to score different sections of a form.
 We’ll create Number variables, then use Logic to change variable totals and show different Endings based on those totals.

 For this example, we’ll create a geography quiz about world capitals, with a different section for each continent.
-There are 3 sections, and each section has 5 questions:
+There are 3 sections, and each section has 5 questions.

 Use Question Groups to keep sets of questions together:

 2. Next, add a variable for each set of questions.
-Open the Logic tab on the right-hand side of the Create panel, click Personalize with data then Variables:
+Open the Logic tab on the right-hand side of the Create panel, click Personalize with data then Variables.

 Add a new Number variable for each set of questions in your form.
 Here, we’ve added three variables: europe, africa, and americas, keeping the starting value of each variable at 0.